 Equally, it is easier to confuse a child than an adult.
 A woman who spent four years from the age of seven being raped regularly by her stepfather, told the Guardian she had never thought to complain: “I thought it was normal, I thought everyone was going home from school and being hurt by their dad.”
 Children have emerged from abuse to report variously that they were told that there was a bomb inside them which would explode if they disclosed what was happening; that there was no point in telling because no one would believe them and they would be put into care; or, commonly, that the abusive parent would be sent to prison, thus destroying the family and bringing hardship and misery to the other parent.

-Children are conned by their abusers in a way that no adult would be.
+Children are conned into cooperation by their abusers in a way that no adult would be.
 Bruce McLean, for example, who is serving nine years for indecent assaults in Cheshire, was using Manchester United tickets to entrap boys.
 A man who is now awaiting trial for producing a small orgy of child pornography videos in the north of England bought adolescent girls with Kentucky Fried Chicken and toffees, according to one who has spoken to the Guardian.

 The ease of the crime is reflected in its scale.
 No one knows the exact numbers, but to construct a picture is to watch an arithmetical explosion.
 Start with a hard fact.
 At the last count, there were 2,100 child sex abusers behind the bars of British jails.
 Now think of all those who have previously been convicted but who have been released back into the community.
 You have to multiply by 50: according to the Home Office Research Department, there are 108,000 convicted paedophiles in the community.

 Now, think of all the child victims who are conned and confused and never report their abuse in the first place; and all those cases which are reported but which fall short of the demands of the courts; and all those cases of rape and indecent assault which are convicted but which are not statistically recorded as crimes against children.
 At the most conservative estimate, the NSPCC and specialist police agree with studies here and in the United States, that the official figures for convictions record no more than ten per cent of the paedophile population.
-Which means that today in Britain, there are probably 1.1 million paedophiles at large.
+Which would mean that today in Britain, there are probably 1.1 million paedophiles at large.
 Other studies suggest that the figure is very much higher.

-This vast scale appears to be confirmed by “prevalance studies” which take samples of the population and establish how many were childhood victims of sexual abuse.
+This vast scale appears to be confirmed by ‘prevalance studies’ which take samples of the population and establish how many were childhood victims of sexual abuse.
 In the UK, the United States, Germany, Switzerland and Australia, studies consistently find that around 20% of women and around 8% of men suffered sexual abuse as children.
 In the current population of UK children, that would cover 1.5 million girls and 520,000 boys, a figure that is consistent with the projection of 1.1 million offenders.

 Child sex abuse is not only easy to commit, it is also easy to get away with.
 It is the least reported crime on the planet.
 Numerous victims say that they were silenced by their own emotions – the same emotions which gag the adult victims of rape, but which are magnified in a child’s mind.
-Some children simply cannot report it: social workers in East Sussex four years ago found paedophiles deliberately targetting children who were too disabled to give evidence.
-Others had picked children who were terminally ill and who died before the system could catch up with them.
+Some children simply cannot report it: social workers in East Sussex four years ago found paedophiles deliberately targeting children who were too disabled to give evidence.
+Others have picked children who were terminally ill and who died before the system could catch up with them.